Improved frequency hierarchy treatment for anisotropic spectral distortions: Illustrations for various scenarios

 We mention that the anisotropic photon source term also causes changes in the local potential, leading to part of the evolution of $\delta\Theta_0^{(1)}$ seen in Fig.~\ref{fig:T-shift-delta-II} while the mode is at superhorizon scales.
-In physical scenarios, additional gravitational effects may have to be considered, however, without a specific scenario in mind, this is difficult to assess.
+In physical scenarios, additional gravitational effects may have to be considered, however, without a specific scenario in mind, this is difficult to assess. {We also stress that the superhorizon evolution seen in our solutions is not acausal: the average CMB spectrum is changed by local thermalization physics occurring the same way in all patches and these affect the perturbation variables at all scales.
+This effect is absent when the average spectrum does not evolve.}